rneuhausler/coralModel-TDA-study/README.md

 # coralModel-TDA-study

+This repository contains the code and overview of running coralModel to recreate the outputs for (our paper).
+Please see (zigzag)[https://github.com/rmcdomaths/zigzagcoralmodel] to compute the various TDA metrics on said outputs.

 ## Acknowledgement

 This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053